 Like people, all cats are different.
 Some breeds tend towards a smaller frame, while others are naturally long, tall, or squatty.

-However, most healthy domestic cats tend to hover around the 8 - 10 pound mark.
-If your cat exceeds 12 pounds, he’s likely overweight.
+However, most healthy domestic cats tend to hover around the 8 - 10 pound weight range.
+If your cat exceeds 12 pounds, he's likely overweight.
+If you have an overweight cat, talk to your vet to see what you can do to get your feline back to a healthy weight range.

 A good way to judge your cat’s health is by checking his belly fat.
 Have your cat stand up on all fours, preferably on a counter or table where you can easily look at his torso at eye level.
 On a cat of healthy weight, the belly shouldn’t dip below the elbows.